 CRO Satellite Office

-The Office has a satellite office, CRO Hotspot, in Room 421 City Hall, down the hall from the Permit Section.
+The Office has a satellite office, CRO Hotspot, in Room 424 City Hall.
 CRO Hotspot was established to help citizens with over-the-counter applications and permit review.
 The staff is also available to assist in planning rehabilitation projects and to answer questions about historic district standards.

 St. Louis Preservation Board

 The Preservation Board is a 9-member panel of citizens and design professionals appointed by the Mayor, charged with ensuring that the historic and cultural character of the City's designated districts and landmarks are protected and preserved.
 The Board:

 - recommends designations of local historic districts and City landmark designations;

 - advises City Administration and the Board of Aldermen on preservation issues;